-Source: SESRIC staff calculations based on WDI and UNESCO, UIS Database
+Source: SESRIC staff calculations based on WDI and UNESCO, UIS Database.
+Or latest data available in last 5 years

-Overall, OIC member countries achieved to increase survival rates and reduce repetition rates that indicate a remarkable improvement in progression in education.
+Overall, OIC member countries succeeded to increase survival rates and reduce repetition rates that indicate a remarkable improvement in progression in education.
 However, the averages of OIC member countries on the selected indicators show that the OIC group still lags behind the world averages in many of them.
 Given the positive trend observed in the OIC group, it is likely for the OIC group to catch up the world averages in many dimensions.
 By achieving this, children in OIC member countries can complete their education to a higher extent and would gain additional skills and broaden their knowledge.
 In this way, children in OIC member countries would earn higher salaries as well as would live under better conditions in general.